JavaScript is required

 • Discuss the meaning of unknown words that children hear and read.
 Explore words using a dictionary.
 Have a discussion and ask questions about interesting words you find, for example, 'It says here she "tumbled" down the hill.
 How do you think she went down the hill?'
 It says here 'He read a "good" book.
 What is another word we could use besides good?'

-• Encourage your child to take over some or all of the reading if they feel confident.
+• Encourage your child to take over some or all of the reading if they feel confident to do so.

 • Allow your child to read at their own pace.
 Model good pace when you read to them.